pacoyang/mysqldb_orm/README.md

-This is a simple python ORM wrapper around MySQLdb, but it is not completed.
-Now, it just supports the simple function of select,insert,update and delete.
+This is a simple python ORM wrapper around MySQLdb, it just supports the simple function of select, insert, update and delete.
-I will update this project and make this ORM more powerful.

 Requirements: